Two-Dimensional Faces of Order and Chain Polytopes: Conclusions

 This work was partially carried out while the third author was visiting Aalto University, supported by the Visiting Researcher Program of the Aalto Science Institute.
-We thank Aalto University and the Aalto Science Institute for their hospitality. \note{}
+We thank Aalto University and the Aalto Science Institute for their hospitality.
+We also thank the anonymous referee for carefully reading the paper and providing valuable comments and suggestions.